The Case of the Curious Bride: Home media

 On October 23, 2012, Warner Home Video released the film on DVD in Region 1 via their Warner Archive Collection alongside The Case of the Howling Dog, The Case of the Lucky Legs, The Case of the Velvet Claws, The Case of the Black Cat and The Case of the Stuttering Bishop in a set entitled Perry Mason: The Original Warner Bros.
 Movies Collection.
-This is a manufacture-on-demand (MOD) release, available exclusively through Warner's online store and only in the US.
+This is a manufacture-on-demand (MOD) release, available exclusively through Warner's online store and only in the United States.